behreajj/AsepriteAddons/.github/ISSUE_TEMPLATE/file-a-bug-report.md

 **Sprite color mode**
 For example, RGB, indexed or grayscale.

-**Describe the bug**
+**Current behavior**
-A clear and concise description the bug.
+A clear and concise description of current behavior.

 **To Reproduce**
 Steps to reproduce the behavior.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of expected behavior.

 **Screenshots**
 Add screenshots to illustrate the bug.